mParticle/docs/src/pages/integrations/adikteev/audience/index.md

 ## Supported User Identities

-mParticle will forward the following IDs to Adikteev:
+mParticle will forward the following User IDs to Adikteev:

 * Customer
 * Email